-Redundancy In Canonical Correlation Analysis
+• Redundancy in Canonical Correlation Analysis

 Redundancy is the per cent of variance in one set of variable accounted for by the variate of the other set.
 The researcher wants high redundancy indicating that independent variate accounts for a high per cent of variance in the dependent set of original variables.
-Note that this is not the canonical correlation squared which the per cent of variance in the dependent variate.
+Note that this is not the canonical correlation squared which the per cent of variance in the dependent variate is accounted for the independent variate.

-Discriminant Function Analysis
+• Discriminant Function Analysis